Namaniitd/web-chat-system/README.md

 # web-chat-system
-This is one to one web based chat system
+This is a web based chat system.

+Additional guides and design docs are under Docs folder in the repo